Understanding JavaScript Closures: From Basic Concepts to Advanced Implementation

 Understanding JavaScript Closures

-A closure is a function that retains access to its lexical scope, even after the outer function has finished executing.
-Essentially, it is a combination of a function and its surrounding environment.
+A closure is a function bundled with its lexical environment — meaning it retains access to variables from its outer scope even after the outer function has finished executing.

 js